Non-Insured Health Benefits

 - All travel must be medically necessary and related to the condition of the client, especially for escorts (family member or caregiver) to travel under the program

-To learn more about Indian status and the Indian Register visit Crown-Indigenous Relations and Northern Affairs Canada.
+To learn more about Indian status and the Indian Registry visit Crown-Indigenous Relations and Northern Affairs Canada.